sensu/sensu-docs-legacy/source/docs/0.22/checks.md

   * `2` indicates "CRITICAL"
   * `3` or higher indicates an "UNKNOWN" or custom status

-Those familiar with the [Nagios](nagios) monitoring system may recognize this specification, as it is the same one used by Nagios plugins.
+Those familiar with the [Nagios][nagios] monitoring system may recognize this specification, as it is the same one used by Nagios plugins.
 As a result, Nagios plugins can be used with Sensu without any modification.